 Spring is my favorite season.
-I’ve said it before and I will probably say it again because I am THRILLED that winter is over and everything is starting to bloom.
-One of the activities I like to do in warmer months is working in the garden and gathering.
+I’ve said it before and I will probably say it again because I am thrilled that winter is over and everything is starting to bloom.
+One of the activities I like to do in warmer months is working in the garden and foraging for wild greens.
 As in the act of gathering wild plants or simply fruit from the garden.
 I don’t necessarily enjoy eating all of it, but I sure like the gathering process.

 - 100 g dandelion greens

 - 2 eggs

 - 1 tbsp vegetable oil (we like to use pumpkin seed or olive oil)

 - Gather your dandelion greens and wash them thoroughly, then drain off excess water.

 - Place your eggs in a pot with cold water and bring to a boil.
 Cook them for about 10 minutes, until hard-boiled.
 Drain and cool, then peel and slice.